Democratic Bob Menendez of NJ wins re-election to Senate

 TRENTON, N.J.
-(AP) - New Jersey Democratic Sen. Bob Menendez on Tuesday fended off his wealthy Republican challenger and a barrage of ads about his tossed-out corruption charges to win re-election.
+(AP) - A year to the day after a federal jury began deliberating corruption charges against him, New Jersey Democratic Sen. Bob Menendez on Tuesday fended off his wealthy Republican challenger to win re-election.

 Menendez, 64, defeated Republican Bob Hugin after a grueling and often ugly campaign to win a third term.

+In front of cheering supporters, Menendez called it "a victory of hope over hate, facts over fiction, inclusion over division, for hard work over ripping people off.

+"I'm so proud that New Jerseyans rejected the politics of personal destruction and the false, negative salacious ads," he added, referring to the Hugin campaign's television ads linking him to unsubstantiated years-old allegations of liaisons with underage prostitutes that surfaced before his corruption charges.

-Polls showed Hugin, 64, and Menendez much closer than expected in overwhelmingly Democratic New Jersey.
+Polls showed Hugin, 64, a former executive with drug maker Celgene, and Menendez much closer than expected in overwhelmingly Democratic New Jersey.

-The charges were dropped this year after a mistrial.
+The charges were dropped this year after a mistrial last fall.
 Menendez had always denied wrongdoing, but the Senate Ethics Committee admonished him and concluded that he violated the law.

 He apologized to the public in a TV interview and in the race's only debate in the weeks before the election.